 Under this accord, click here for full document, it will be very difficult for firms to continue skirting their legal responsibilities to those on the factory floor.

-In many ways, even though the accord does not explicitly say so, accountability and responsibility come back together just as if the firm were manufacturing in-house. they will be legally liable for conditions on the line, and as such it will force buyers to make improve conditions.
-A force that will ultimately lead to improved conditions as the economics of outsourcing change, buyers are forced to place orders with supplier in “safer” environments, and over site of buyers will have to go far beyond the audits that are now considered the norm.
+In many ways, even though the accord does not explicitly say so, accountability and responsibility come back together just as if the firm were manufacturing in-house.
+They will be legally liable for conditions on the line, and as such it will force buyers to make improve conditions.
+A force that will ultimately lead to improved conditions as the economics of outsourcing change, buyers are forced to place orders with the supplier in “safer” environments, and oversight of buyers will have to go far beyond the audits that are now considered the norm.
 Audits that many will argue have had any real impact, but now will prove vital as buyers will need to reference (and pay attention) to findings of audit teams.

 So, while there are still holdouts that want to try and and maintain their position, I myself see this as a moment that we will look back on as a new chapter in outsourced supply chains.
 A chapter that will likely lead to more agreements in other industries, like electronics, and across geographies, like in Cambodia, Indonesia, and China.